kennolot/CTF-pi/3.physical_access/ctfpi3_0/README.md

 ### Prerequisites

-1x **Raspberry Pico** or equivalent like Arduino etc.
+Have a **Raspberry Pico** or equivalent like Arduino etc that can be turned into BadUSB.

-1x A data transmitting USB A -> Micro USB(Typically) cable or an adapter.
+Have a data transmitting USB A -> Micro USB(Typically) cable or an adapter.

-1x Raspberry Pi as the victim device.
+Have your Raspberry Pi as the victim device.

 ### Objective